 Lydia has also worked with other schools in implementing their own PSHE education programme, as well as supporting trainee teachers across the teaching alliance.
 Lydia firmly believes in the vital contribution that PSHE education has in supporting young people’s wellbeing and preparation for life’s opportunities and challenges.

 In her spare time Lydia enjoys playing and watching grassroots football, occasional drum playing and live music.

 Karen’s teaching experience lies across both primary and secondary settings within different local authorities.
 She has held a number of deputy headships and has been a Head teacher.
 Karen has also worked as a Healthy Schools adviser and a county advisor for PSHE education.

 Robert handles member queries, administers memberships and training, and develops website content.
-He joined the PSHE Association in May 2013 as an intern, and has been the Membership Officer since April 2014.
+He joined the PSHE Association in May 2013 as an intern and in 2023 celebrated 10 years working at the Association.